CELEBRATING 30 YEARS OF EXCELLENCE

 Book Appointment

-What is Syphilis?
+What is syphilis?

+Syphilis is a bacterial infection (with Treponema pallidum) which is usually caught by having sex with someone who is infected.
 If left untreated it can cause serious health problems.
-Syphilis is divided into stages (primary, secondary, latent and tertiary), categorised by how much the infection has developed.
-It can be transmitted by direct contact with a syphilis sore during vagina, anal or oral sex.
+Syphilis infection is divided into stages (primary, secondary, latent and tertiary), categorised by how much the infection has progressed.
+It can be transmitted by direct contact with a syphilis sore during vaginal, anal or oral sex.
 Sores can be found on/around the penis, vagina, anus and lips/mouth.
 Syphilis can also be passed from mother to baby during pregnancy.

-What are the symptoms of Syphilis?
+What are the symptoms of syphilis?

-How does Syphilis affect the body?
+How does syphilis affect the body?

 Syphilis can develop into neurosyphilis